Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 }

-/* Component usage */
+/* Component usage — always reference a token, never a literal */

 .card {